 The Brooks Lone Star community comes together for fun events.
 In 2020, because of the pandemic, they held a drive-through Trunk or Treat with creative costumes.
 They are planning a socially distanced Reading Under the Stars event for early 2021.
 Some events, like a snow day with machine-made snow, were put on hold but will resume soon.
 Parents and caregivers get involved in planning community events; LeMaitre hosts monthly Coffee with the Principal meetings to hear from parents.
 Brooks Lone Star uses Parent Square and Facebook to share information, and there is an active parents group on Facebook.

 During the 2020–21 school year, Brooks has offered families the choice of in-person learning or distance learning—either via synchronous or asynchronous learning.
 Students in distance learning have a high level of engagement and participation.
 Teachers check in regularly with their distance learning students, and include them in celebrations, like monthly spirit week activities.
-Students on campus work in pods of six, and each student has at least 36 square feet of classroom space.
+Students on campus work in small classes with pods of six, and each student has at least 36 square feet of classroom space.

 As we learned in a Charter Moms Chats interview with Andrea Sabatino, Director of Student Services at Brooks Academies of Texas, teachers and staff have found alternate methods to keep providing services—including speech therapy, occupational therapy, dyslexia support, and ESL—to students with special needs.
 LeMaitre explained that they have to get creative to provide more stimulation for the special education students who are in distance learning, but that parents can see the difference in how engaged their students are.